GOTHAAM

 PROJECT DESCRIPTION

-GOTHAAM proposes to investigate the atmospheric chemical oxidation processes in the Greater New York City region during the summertime, and how those processes evolve over the diel cycle.
+GOTHAAM investigated how atmospheric chemical oxidation processes unfold over the diel cycle in the Greater New York City region during summer.

-• identify and quantify the relative contributions of volatile organic compounds released from consumer products (VCPs), volatile organic compounds from fossil fuel derived sources (VOCff), and biogenic VOCs (BVOC) to OH reactivity, ozone formation potential, and SOA formation during varying meteorological conditions;
+• identifying and quantifying the contributions of volatile organic compounds from consumer products (VCPs), fossil fuel-derived sources (VOCff), and natural plant emissions (BVOC) to OH reactivity, ozone formation, and secondary organic aerosol (SOA) formation during different meteorological conditions;

-• determine the relative importance of the various oxidation mechanisms with respect to VOC oxidation and SOA evolution during the day;
+• determining the relative importance of different oxidation pathways that drive VOC processing and SOA evolution during daytime;

-• quantify nighttime oxidation processes and the partitioning of reservoir species such as ClNO2, and how the nighttime evolution impacts the next morning's chemical processes and aerosol evolution and load;
+• quantifying nighttime oxidation processes, including the role and partitioning of reservoir species such as ClNO2, and assessing how nighttime chemistry influences next morning chemical reactions and aerosol loading;

-• and provide a rigorous evaluation of chemical mechanisms in state of the art chemistry transport models.
+• providing a rigorous evaluation of chemical mechanisms in state-of-the-art chemistry transport models.

 CONTACT INFORMATION